jeffycyang/least-squares-visualizer/README.md

 ## Nightmare Mode
 - [ ] Add error term to allow users to accurately assess the confidence in a correlation
+- [ ] Automatically pick the function that has the smallest error term
 - [ ] Allow users ability to input batch data set
 - [ ] Allow users ability to define a metric - instead of multiplication between matrix elements in any matrix operation - allow an arbitrary binary operation that can be treated as a metric (you better know some math for this...)